 Huge and efficient panels connected by a hinge.
 Integrated stand.
 High-energy output.
 Sturdy construction.
 Works perfectly with Yeti Power Stations.
 Includes carry case.

 At 42 pound, these are some hefty solar panels.

 Lightweight.
 Optimized for portability.
-Energy-efficient.
-Easy to use.
+Energy-efficient and easy to use.
 Charges devices quickly.
 USB-A and USB-C ports.
 Equipped with handle and comes with carrying case and built-in stand.

 Best when used with an Explorer generator, but it is sold separately.

 Especially durable and weather-resistant.
 Simple to install.
 Designed for longevity.
 Fairly affordable.
 Waterproof.
-Multipurpose design for RVs, camping, boating, etc.
+Multipurpose design for RVs, camping, and boating.

 Any complaints would be nit-picking.

 Weatherproof by resisting high winds and snow.
 The aluminum frame resists rusting and corrosion from continuous use.
 Updated grid converts light into energy at a faster pace.
 Best used for RVs.

 Somewhat fragile, so may crack when travelling down the road.

 Affordable and easy to install.
 A compact panel with a rugged design.
 Waterproof.
 Convenient 9-foot cable.
 USB connectivity.
 Includes battery clips.